 An example circuit was shown for the NDX Semiconductor TDF5140A driver IC, which can be used effectively with motors like our 912-101 ERM type brushless vibration motor.

-If you have any questions about how to drive your brushless vibration motor or are having trouble figuring out exactly what you need, please contact us using the box below.
+If you have any questions about how to drive your brushless vibration motor or are having trouble figuring out exactly what you need, please contact us.